 Storing the Mr. Captain Rowing Machine is super easy, thanks to the built-in heavy-duty concealed wheels.

-The wheels aren’t visible when the machine is set up, and they won’t interfere with your workout or make the rower rock.
+The transport wheels aren’t visible when the rower is set up, and they won’t interfere with your workout or make the rowing machine rock.

-But when the time comes to lift and move the rower, they glide easily and allow for pretty great maneuverability.
+When the time comes to lift and move the rowing machine, they glide easily and make the rower quite mobile.

 The frame and water tank were a bit heavier than I expected, but even though I’m not the strongest guy in the world, I could lift it pretty easily.

 If there was one complaint about the storage process, it’s that there’s no built-in handle to lift and move the rower.
-I had to grip it by the frame, and, as one user so eloquently puts it, “I’m afraid I won’t have a good grip one day and drop it or have it scratch the wall.”
+I had to grip it by the frame making sure to use a tight grip so it wouldn’t slip and hit the wall.

-According to Amazon, the maximum capacity is 320 pounds/145 kg.
+According to the specs, the maximum user weight capacity is 320 pounds/145 kg.
+Most entry-level and mid-range rowers have a weight capacity of around 300lbs.

-By contrast, the WaterRower Classic is able to hold up to 1,000 pounds/454 kg.
+By contrast, the WaterRower base model can hold up to 1,000 pounds/454 kg.

 However, though it may not be suited for heavier users, it’s a good option for taller rowers.